Seasons

 I’m not kidding.
 I don’t know how to emphasize this enough.
 Your body needs water, and lots of it.

-That amount of water your sweating needs to be re-hydrated.
+The amount of water you lose through sweating needs to be rehydrated.

 DO NOT underestimate the heat

-The most important thing is to stay hydrated– A cold drink of water with lots of ice can do wonders in the efforts to cool your body.
+The most important thing is to stay hydrated.
+A cold drink of water with lots of ice can do wonders to cool your body.
 In addition, it’s calorie-free.

 Buy an Air Conditioner

-Yes, this is the most obvious one, but some apartments may not come with one.
-E.g. mine.
+Yes, this is the most obvious one, but some apartments may not come with one, like mine.
 I managed to survive a Japanese summer without the use of an AC up until the first week of August.

 Yes, it was hard, and yes, it was hot, but it wasn’t impossible.

-However, when August came up, the nights became too hot to handle and I had to buy an AC.
+However, when August came around, the nights became too hot to handle, and I had to buy an AC.
 I don’t personally use it during the day, just at night so that I can sleep comfortably.

 Open The Windows